Janghyun1230/SpeechEnhancement/README.md

-This is an old codes which was in my drive, an implementation for **"Multi-Domain Processing via Hybrid Denoising Networks for Speech Enhancement"** (2018, [arxiv](https://arxiv.org/abs/1812.08914), [demo](https://mdphdnet.github.io)).
+This is an old implementation for
+**"Multi-Domain Processing via Hybrid Denoising Networks for Speech Enhancement"** (2018, [arxiv](https://arxiv.org/abs/1812.08914), [demo](https://mdphdnet.github.io)).